 Buried deep beneath the immersion-breaking bugs and shockingly bad performance issues, there's an excellent open world RPG at the heart of Cyberpunk 2077.
 The scope and ambition of the game is plain to see, but right here, right now, the title seriously struggles to live up to and maintain its own potential.
 At its best, Cyberpunk 2077 is outstanding in terms of atmosphere.
 A truly engrossing experience that refuses to let go even when you're not playing it.

-Night City is an incredible setting — a sprawling post-apocalyptic metropolis that takes pleasure in beating your senses to a pulp.
+Night City is an incredible setting — a sprawling dystopian metropolis that takes pleasure in beating your senses to a pulp.
 Just walking its streets, taking in its many sights and sounds is special.
 No open world game has ever conveyed the sheer scale of a city like this before, with skyscrapers and other, massive futuristic constructs obscuring the sky.